The Department of Physics & Astronomy at The University of Alabama has a diverse research program in the following major

 - Astronomy and Astrophysics

 Experimental work is facilitated by two clean rooms.
 Several sputtering systems are available for sample synthesis.
 Characterization equipment includes alternating-gradient and superconducting vibrating-sample magnetometers, as well as scanning and transmission electron microscopes, scanning atomic force and tunneling microscopes, and Auger and x-ray photoelectron spectroscopy.
-Dr. Gary Mankey uses specialized measurement techniques available at national facilities, such as magnetic x-ray spectroscopies using synchotron radiation (at ANL, CAMD, SRC, and BNL) and neutron reflectometry and scattering (NIST and ORNL).
-Microwave-frequency FMR measurements are made with shorted-waveguide and coplanar-waveguide techniques.
-Dr. Rainer Schad has measured noise properties of tunnel junctions, while Dr. Patrick LeClair specializes in low temperature measurements and superconducting tunnel junctions.
+Dr. Patrick LeClair specializes in low temperature measurements and superconducting tunnel junctions.
 Dr. Paulo Araujo focuses on Near-Field, Raman and Photoluminescence spectroscopy of 1D-materials (single-, double- and triple-wall carbon nanotubes) and 2D-materials (such as graphene and transition metal dichalcogenides).
 He has also been working on the growth of graphene using the chemical vapor deposition technique.
 Dr. Adam Hauser works on the fabrication and study of new electronic and magnetic materials.
 Dr. Jamileh Beik Mohammadi works in the area of magnetism and spintronics.
 She utilizes experimental methods and theoretical modeling to design and characterize magnetic thin films and multilayers.
 Dr. Marzieh Kavand works on spin interactions and spin dynamics on small ensemble of molecules, thin film materials and quantum devices for applications in quantum sensing and quantum processing to study novel quantum phenomena in quantum materials and devices.
 Dr. Yi Lin focuses on studying the behavior of electrons in the equilibrium or excited phases of materials.
 He directly visualizes the electronic band structure of materials using angle-resolved photoemission spectroscopy (ARPES).

 Many students who have received graduate degrees are now employed in the information storage industry.

 There is also a substantial theoretical component to the research conducted in condensed matter physics.
-Dr. Claudia Mewes works on spintronics, focusing on materials design, optimization, analysis, and modeling for Spin-Transfer-Torque Magnetic Random-Access Memories (STT-MRAM) and Non-Volatile (NV) Spin Logic.
 Dr. Wang-Kong Tse works on the effects of strong magnetic or optical fields, topological properties, as well as many-body interactions in low-dimensional electron systems; his research is often motivated by an attempt to explain interesting experimental observations or to bridge between different topics so as to produce new physical insights or predictions of new phenomena.
 Dr. Georg Schwiete studies transport and non-equilibrium phenomena in disordered many-body systems and quantum materials, including aspects of spintronics.

 Experimental Particle Physics